kaizhu256/node-utility2/README.md

-# change since 511fcc80
+# change since eda2a702
-- npm publish 2015.10.3
+- npm publish 2015.11.2
-- improve code coverage
+- remove Procfile, as it is now optional in heroku
-- simplify istanbul coverage code
+- rename env var $npm_config_server_port to $PORT
 - none